TREASURIES-Treasury yields slip from early highs despite PCE inflation data

 By Herbert Lash

-NEW YORK, Feb 25 (Reuters) - U.S. Treasury yields slipped from earlier highs on Friday after the Federal Reserve's preferred inflation gauge rose more than expected in January, but the reaction was muted as uncertainty reigned due to Russia's invasion of Ukraine.
+NEW YORK, Feb 25 (Reuters) - U.S. Treasury yields eased from earlier highs on Friday after the Federal Reserve's preferred inflation gauge rose more than expected in January, but the market's reaction was muted as uncertainty reigned due to Russia's invasion of Ukraine.

 The price index for personal consumption expenditures (PCE) increased 0.6% last month, one-tenth of a percent higher than December, while over the 12 months to January the PCE index rose 6.1%, the largest rise since February 1982.

-The so-called core PCE price index shot up 5.2% year-on-year in January, up from 4.9% in the 12 months through December.
-January's core number gain was the largest since April 1983.
+The so-called core PCE price index rose 5.2% year-on-year in January, up from 4.9% in the 12 months through December.
+The core's gain last month was the largest since April 1983.

-Market interest rates normally would have gained on the higher data numbers, but a less risk-adverse mood was driving U.S. and European equity markets where major indices were mostly trading higher.
+Interest rates normally would trend higher on rising PCE data, but a less risk-adverse mood prevailed in markets, driving equity markets higher after selling off earlier in the week.

 "These yields don't seem to overlay well with the inflation picture.
 And the Fed being behind, it just seems like yields should be higher to me," said David Petrosinelli, senior trader at InspereX in New York.